MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -SmartScreenEnabled
-The SmartScreenEnabled parameter specifies whether to requireWindows SmartScreen on devices.
-Valid values for this parameter are:
+The SmartScreenEnabled parameter specifies whether to requireWindows SmartScreen on supported devices.
+Valid values are:

 - $true: SmartScreen is enabled.
 - $false: SmartScreen is disabled.
-- $null (blank): The setting isn't configured.
-This is the default value.

 This setting is available only on Windows 8.1 RT devices.